danielleng/react-jest-gulp-browserify-dev-stack/README.md

 ### What is this repository for? ###

-A configured stack for you to quickly get up to speed with React development.
+A configured stack for you to quickly get up to speed with React development and experimenting with a slightly different React ecosystem, one without Webpack.

 1. **Jest** for testing: https://facebook.github.io/jest/
 2. **Gulp** for build and deployment: http://gulpjs.com/